aragilar/dnd-flask/data/documentation/conditions.md

 ## Restrained

 * A restrained creature's speed becomes 0, and it can't benefit from any bonus to its speed.
-* Attack rolls against the creature have advantage, and tge creature's attack rolls have disadvantage.
+* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.
 * The creature has disadvantage on Dexterity saving throws.

 ## Stunned